 My favorite part of our trip to Dubai was our day in the Sahara desert.
 Riding old school jeeps over sand dunes and camels at sunset.
 Eating a delicious traditional meal in a Bedouin camp.
 The whole experience was totally awesome!

 Dubai is also the perfect base to explore the region.
 From a road trip to Oman to a getaway in Sri Lanka or Egypt the options are endless.
 Read this guide to all the places to explore from Dubai !
+We spent a long weekend in Dubai but you could easily stay 10 days in the UAE and not be bored!

 4. The Souks in Old Dubai